Sign In Forgot Password

 The Galim (Hebrew for "waves") is our Mishkon magazine, in which you can express your good wishes or announce your joyous simchas to the entire Mishkon community.
 The Galim is distributed to all who attend High Holy Day services and digitally to our mailing list.

-These featured stories will focus on children who spent some part of their childhood at Mishkon and what they’re up to these days.
+This year's featured stories will focus on children who spent some part of their childhood at Mishkon and what they’re up to these days.
 Your child (or you) may have been in our preschool or our religious school or may have come to Mishkon for Shabbat services or the High Holy Days or for other children’s programs.

 Our goal is to share the paths of our Mishkon children so that everyone can appreciate the difference Mishkon has made in their lives and marvel at their achievements.

-Clothing Drive St. Joseph's Center
+Clothing Drive St. Joseph Center

-St. Joseph Center’s mission is to provide working poor families, as well as unhoused men, women, and children of all ages with the inner resources and tools to become productive, stable and self-supporting members of the community.
+St. Joseph Center’s mission is to provide working poor families as well as unhoused men, women, and children of all ages with the inner resources and tools to become productive, stable, and self-supporting members of the community.

-Donations bins are located in our lobby on Main Street.
+Donation bins are located in our lobby on Main Street and in the lobby at the Hampton Street entrance.
 Donations will be accepted through the end of October.
+Please DO NOT donate any red clothing.

 Food Drive Westside Food Bank

-Make a difference in local hunger this year by donating food to The Westside Food BankWFB provides nutritious food for 72,000 households, which equates to 153,000 people in need, with the help of 60+ member agencies throughout our service area.
-Their mission is to end hunger in our communities by providing access to free nutritious food through food acquisition and distribution, and by engaging the community and advocating for a strong food assistance network.
+Make a difference in local hunger this year by donating food to the Westside Food BankThe foodbank provides nutritious food for 72,000 households, which equates to 153,000 people in need, with the help of more than 60 member agencies throughout their service area.
+Their mission is to end hunger in our communities by providing access to free nutritious food through food acquisition and distribution and by engaging the community and advocating for a strong food assistance network.

 Watch the highlights from Mishkon's Yom Kippur and Kol Nidre services on our YouTube page.